 Connecting U & I

-Vandal Health Education's Connecting U & I campaign is a universitywide initiative to connect students with mental health resources on campus.
-Whether you are a finding support for yourself or helping someone else access the resources they need, we are here to help you get help, find hope, and accept help.
+Connecting U & I is a university wide initiative to help students connect to resources, support, and others on campus.
+Whether you are a finding support for yourself or helping someone else access the resources they need, we are here to help.

 Mental Health Resources

 - The National Suicide Prevention Lifeline

 - Idaho Suicide Prevention Hotline

 - SAMHSA National Helpline for Substance Use and Mental Health